-A wide range of heritage buildings are listed in the CDP as Protected Structures.
-The Record of Protected Structures (RPS) for Thomastown is listed in Appendix 2.
+A wide range of buildings of special interest under Part IV of the Planning and Development Act, 2000 are included in the current Record of Protected Structures (RPS) (County Development Plan 2008 - 2014) and these are listed in Appendix 2.

 Works which affect the character of a Protected Structure require planning permission and this provision also applies to the interior of the building and any other buildings or structures within its curtilage.
-Proposed alterations to Protected Structures should be subject to early consultation with the County Council's Conservation Officer and/or the Heritage Service of the DoEHLG.
-Generally, all repair and maintenance works should be carried out on a 'like for like' basis and in accordance with the Conservation Guidelines published by the DoEHLG (1996).
+Proposed alterations to Protected Structures should be subject to early consultation with the County Council's Conservation Officer and/or the Architectural Heritage Advisory Unit of the DoEHLG.
+Generally, all repair and maintenance works should be carried out on a 'like for like' basis and in accordance with any relevant guidelines published by the DoEHLG.

-Following the completion of an Architectural Inventory of Thomastown as part of the LAP process, which includes consideration of 103no. structures of heritage interest identified as part the National Inventory of Architectural Heritage, proposals may be brought forward to add further buildings to the RPS because of their architectural or historic interest.
-It may also be proposed to remove certain buildings currently on the RPS either because refurbishment works have significantly diluted their historic character or because their contribution is primarily to the general townscape character and they lie within the proposed Thomastown Architectural Conservation Area.
+Following the completion of an Architectural Inventory of Thomastown, which includes consideration of 103no. structures of heritage interest identified within the National Inventory of Architectural Heritage (NIAH), proposals may be brought forward to add further buildings to the RPS because of their architectural or historic interest.
+It may also be proposed to remove certain buildings currently on the RPS either because refurbishment works have significantly diluted their historic character or because their contribution is primarily to the general townscape character and they lie within the proposed Thomastown Architectural Conservation Areas.